Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms: Main Theoretical Results

+We now present a quick sketch of the proof of \Cref{thm:magnitude-bound-single-lambda}, in order to highlight its key elements.

+\begin{proof} \textit{(Sketch)} Let $\wcal$ be a data-dependent random compact set (\eg, $\wcalto[t_0]{T}$).
+The proof is based on two technical elements.
+The first is a framework recently proposed in \cite{dupuis2024setpacbayes} for uniform generalization bounds for random sets.
+These results give that with high probability we have a bound of the form:

+where $\mathrm{Rad}(\ell, \wcalto[t_0]{T})$ is the celebrated Rademacher complexity \cite{barlettRademacherGaussianComplexities2002}, whose definition is given in \Cref{sec:rademacher-complexity}.
+The second technical element is a new link between the Rademacher complexity of a compact set and its positive magnitude.
+This result is discussed in \Cref{sec:proof-magnitude-bounds}. \end{proof}

-\end{restatable} The IT term ($I_\infty$) in the above result is the same as in Theorem \ref{thm:E-alpha-bound}.
+The IT term ($I_\infty$) in the above result is the same as in Theorem \ref{thm:E-alpha-bound}.
 Given a fixed (finite) set $\wcal$ and a big enough $s$, we establish $\Mag(s\wcal) = \PMag(s\wcal)$.
 Moreover, we present in Figure \ref{fig:mag-vs-posmag} an empirical comparison of $\Mag$ and $\PMag$, showing a small and almost monotonic relation between both quantities.
 Therefore, Theorem \ref{thm:magnitude-bound-single-lambda} may be seen as the first theoretical justification of the empirical relationship between magnitude and the generalization error observed in \cite{andreeva_metric_2023}.

 A natural choice for the scale $s$ would be $s\approx \sqrt{n}$, ensuring a convergence rate in $n^{-1/2}$.
 However, our empirical evaluations (see \cref{sec:empirical-analysis}, in particular, Table \ref{table:big-table}) revealed that small values of $s$ (we typically use $s = 10^{-2}$) can also provide good correlation with the generalization error.
 This could be explained by the fact that $\PMag(s\wcal) \to 1$ as $s \to 0$, \emph{i.e.}, the bound may not diverge when $s\to 0$.
 For our topological complexities to be computationally efficient, we focus our experiments on fixed values of $s$ (in $\set{\sqrt{n},10^{-2}}$).
+We further analyze the sensitivity of part of our experiments to the value of $s$ in \Cref{sec:sensitivity_to_s}.
 We will omit the trajectory and denote $\Mag(s)$ and $\PMag(s)$.

+\begin{remark} As it is explained in \Cref{sec:proof-magnitude-bounds}, a key element in the proof of \Cref{thm:magnitude-bound-single-lambda} is a newly discovered link between the celebrated Rademacher complexity \cite{barlettRademacherGaussianComplexities2002} and positive magnitude.
+This is an additional contribution of our work, which might be of independent interest.
+Moreover, this relation extends beyond the case of finite sets and applies in particular to compact trajectories (or hypothesis sets) $\wcal$.
+We refer the reader to \Cref{rq:extension-to-compact-sets} and \cref{lemma:extension-to-compact-sets} for more details. \end{remark}